Top Places to Eat and Drink

 North Vancouver offers restaurants at all price points and of a wide range of ethnic backgrounds.

-The first block of Lonsdale Avenue, just steps from Lonsdale Quay, includes some of the area’s best restaurants including Gusto, Burgoo, Anatoli Souvlaki and the District.
+The first block of Lonsdale Avenue, just steps from Lonsdale Quay, includes some of the area’s best restaurants including Gusto, Burgoo and Anatoli Souvlaki.
 Further along Lonsdale Avenue there are numerous other establishments, and in places like Deep Cove, along Marine Drive and even at the top of Grouse Mountain there are even more.